snabbco/snabb/src/program/lwaftr/doc/configuration.md

 }
 ```

-The lwaftr will soon be able to support multiple processes and thus there is a
+The lwaftr will spawn a number of worker processes that perform packet
-`instance` list which when it does will be populated with all the configuration
+forwarding.
+Each `queue` statement in the configuration corresponds to
-options which are specific to a given instance.
-The rest of the configuration
+one process servicing one RSS queue on one or two network devices.
+For
-including the binding table will be shared with the other instances.
-Until the
+on-a-stick operation, only the `device` leaf that is part of the
-multiprocess support is available, there should only be one instance configured
+`instance` leaf will be specified.
+For bump-in-the-wire operation, the
-and the lwAFTR will simply use the one, and only instance specified in the
+`instance` device will handle IPv6 traffic, and the `device` specified
-`instance` list.
-Specifying more than one instance (or less than one) will
+in the `external-interface` that's part of the `queue` will handle IPv4
-result in an error.
+traffic.

 The `external-interface` define parameters around the IPv4 interface that
 communicates with the internet and the `internal-interface` section does the